sroegner/accumulo-saltstack/README.md

 NOTE what follows is incomplete but lays out the direction this project is headed.

-This is a salt state that will configure a salt master for launching an accumulo cluster in a cloud like AWS and Openstack.
+This is a salt project that will configure a salt master for launching an accumulo cluster in a cloud like AWS and Openstack.
+It can alternatively be used with the Vagrantfile and bootstrap code provided for local development and testing.

+``Using Vagrant``

+The default number of nodes with the Vagrant file is two - you get one hadoop_master and one hadoop_slaves (accumulo roles are assigned accordingly).
+Bring up the VMs with
+    vagrant up
+There is currently no automated provisioning with Vagrant - you will have to login
+    vagrant ssh namenode
+to the salt master and (as root) run
+    salt '*' state.highstate

+``Using salt-cloud``
 Clusters will be launched with salt-cloud with commands like the following:

  salt-cloud -m /path/to/mapfile -P